Amruta-kabade/Amruta-kabade/README.md

 - 🔭 I have recently developed a website, do visit at https://amruta-kabade.github.io/LearnIt/.
 Have fun chatting with the bot integrated :)

-- 🌱 I’m currently learning **Blockchain and Cloud services**
+- 🌱 I’m currently learning **Web Technologies**
-- 🔭 **MERN Stack Developer**
+- 🔭 **Full Stack Developer**
-- Research on Self Supervised Semantic Segmentation
+- Research on American Sign Language Finger Spelling Recognition
 - Recently Published a survey paper "Study on Different Meta-Learning Optimization Techniques" in I2CT IEEE Conference.

 <h3 align="left">Connect with me:</h3>